argoproj/argo-cd/docs/user-guide/private-repositories.md

 To set up a credential template using the Web UI, simply fill in all relevant credential information in the __Connect repo using SSH__ or __Connect repo using HTTPS__ dialogues (as described above), but select __Save as credential template__ instead of __Connect__ to save the credential template.
 Be sure to only enter the prefix URL (i.e. `https://github.com/argoproj`) instead of the complete repository URL (i.e. `https://github.com/argoproj/argocd-example-apps`) in the field __Repository URL__

-To manage credential templates using the CLI, use the `--creds` modifier to the sub-commands of `argocd repo`, for example `argocd repo add --creds https://github.com/argoproj --username youruser --password yourpass` would setup a credential template for the URL prefix `https://github.com/argoproj` using the specified username/password combination.
-The `--creds` modifier can also be used for the `argocd repo list` and `argocd repo rm` commands, respectively.
+To manage credential templates using the CLI, use the `repocreds` sub-command, for example `argocd repocreds add https://github.com/argoproj --username youruser --password yourpass` would setup a credential template for the URL prefix `https://github.com/argoproj` using the specified username/password combination.
+Similar to the `repo` sub-command, you can also list and remove repository credentials using the `argocd repocreds list` and `argocd repocreds rm` commands, respectively.

 In order for ArgoCD to use a credential template for any given repository, the following conditions must be met: